How much do you really know about mice and rats?

 Rodents may also bring problems to your home that you may not immediately associate with mice and rats.
 Rodents can gnaw or chew on electrical wiring, or build nests near these areas.
 This could pose the potential for electrical shorts and pose fire hazards.

-If you are a Western pestfree365 customer, your Specialist will conduct a full evaluation of your home at your fall or winter service visit.
+If you are a Western PestFree365+ customer, your Technician will conduct a full evaluation of your home at your fall or winter service visit.
 This check includes a detailed review of common rodent entry points and risk areas in your home.
 This valuable service gives you peace of mind, knowing that your home is secure.

 If your Specialist identifies a potential problem or rodent entry point, he or she will provide you with recommendations for correcting the issue and offer to assist with any needed exclusion services.

 Outside of your home, you should also be aware of rodents.
 Mice and rats can also bring risks to areas that you and your family may visit this fall.
-Recently, a California woman contracted Rocky Mountain Spotted Fever, a tick-borne disease, reportedly after being bitten by a tick while visiting a pumpkin patch.
+A California woman contracted Rocky Mountain Spotted Fever, a tick-borne disease, reportedly after being bitten by a tick while visiting a pumpkin patch.
+Read the story, here.

 - Ticks, along with other pests such as fleas and mites, feed on rodents.
 In cornfields, pumpkin patches, and even Christmas tree farms, rodents may be present and bring with them other dangerous pests.